paulinaczheng/spotify_features/README.md

 # Visualization & Evaluation of Artists and Tracks on Spotify

 ## Project Motivation
 The purpose of this project was to understand the characteristics of artists and tracks that are representative of their genres.
+The Spotify API allows access to

 ## ETL
 Due to the nature of the Spotify API (artist/album/track IDs must be specified in order to retrieve associated data), 8 artists from diverse genres were selected: